SolutionGuidance/psm/INSTALL.md

    you continue the install process.

 1. [PostgreSQL 9.6](https://www.postgresql.org/).
 We are testing with PostgreSQL 9.6.2.
 Check that you have PostgreSQL installed.
+If you do not, it is available on Debian via `sudo apt install postgresql-9.6`.

 1. The PSM code repository.
 Currently we suggest you run the PSM from the master branch of the development repository.
 Run the command